-In trying to help some fellow technicians pass the exams that refuse to purchase up to date ase study guides, I have found that often, they know the answer to the question!
-But they spend too much time on each individual question until they talk themselves out of the correct answer.
+In trying to help some fellow technicians pass the exams that refuse to purchase up to date ase study guides, I have found that often, they know the answer to the question.
+However, they spend too much time on each individual question until they talk themselves out of the correct answer.

-In fact in the last four years I have been primarily a heavy-duty truck technician.
+In fact in the last four years I’m primarily a heavy-duty truck technician.
 Working on diesel engines and air brakes for long periods of time can make it harder to pass the ASE car certifications for light vehicles.

 ASE states on their about page that they were originally created in 1972 as a non-profit company.
 They also state that the company was created so that the automotive consumer would be able to identify qualified mechanics.

-This may be a good rule of thumb but as I mentioned above some of the best mechanics I have ever met have trouble taking ASE tests.
-The auto repair business embraced ASE certifications So that they could hang a sign in their waiting area that would instill a sense of confidence in their customers.
+This may be a good rule of thumb, but as I mentioned above some of the best mechanics I have ever met have trouble taking ASE tests.
+The auto repair business embraced ASE certifications so they could hang a sign in their waiting area that would instill a sense of confidence in their customer base.

-When I ask friends and family this car question their answer is usually, what’s ASE.
-When I question them further about their experiences with auto repair shops and how they find them, the answers are usually about the same.
+When I ask friends and family this car related question their answer is usually, what’s ASE.
+When I question them further about their experiences with auto repair shops and how they find them, the answers are usually about the same as well.

 If the guy fixes my car good I go back.
 If he does a bad job or tries to sell me too much I go somewhere else.
 How do you feel about the subject, should I keep taking ASE tests or just get the minimum to keep my job.
 Please leave your comments below.